HappyStinson/rasmusnordling.se/_drafts/2019-12-xx-second-time-in-stockholm.md

 A teacher at Lexicon showed us an ad on [Uptrail](https://www.uptrail.com/) where [tretton37](https://tretton37.com/) were looking for their next ninja.
 I applied and started working for them in the easter of 2017.

+PICTURE HERE!!??!
+Nån bild?

+### My time with tretton37

 My time with tretton37 included five different assignments and I worked in-house, at the client's office and also from home.
+I was employed as a .NET Ninja, mainly focusing on back-end Web Development in .NET and C#.

 The first two assignments was in-house at the office on Kungsgatan.
 The first one was helping a retailer of appliances with a web shop in [Umbraco](https://en.wikipedia.org/wiki/Umbraco).
 I then helped out with developing a new mobile app for a gym chain.
 I was developing parts of the API.
-We had a great team distributed among the offices and Jonas L worked his magis as the Project Leader.
+We had a great team distributed among the offices and Jonas L worked his magic as the Project Leader.
 Our Australian configuration manager Nathan (at one point looking like a pirate) became one of my better friends at the company.

 For my third assignment I worked from Sturegatan on a new and exciting (may I say revolutionary?) product in the Health Tech sector.
 The client had a mixture of doctors, developers and AI experts working together in teams to give better healthcare to the world.
 I joined the back-end team to further expand the product towards using the [Starcounter database](https://starcounter.io/).